rstudio/rstudio-conf-2022-program/sessions/keynote/collaborate-with-quarto.md

 session_slug: keynote
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: "Reimagine + Collaborate + Share with Quarto"
+talk_title: "Hello Quarto: Share • Collaborate • Teach • Reimagine"
 # A short version of the title, suitable for small displays
-talk_title_short: Reimagine + Collaborate + Share with Quarto
+talk_title_short: "Hello Quarto"
 # A link to your talk's materials, when ready
 talk_materials_url: ~
 speakers: